TanjaMenkovic/MiniRT/README.md

 Math library functions (linked with -lm): All necessary functions for geometric and lighting calculations.

-MiniLibX library functions: For rendering and window management.
+MLX42 library functions: For rendering and window management.

 Scene File Format (.rt)